 Christine Carson – Legacy Academy, Albuquerque, NM

-AP English Literature and Composition for teachers New to AP
+AP English Literature and Composition for both Experience and New teachers

 Christine Carson has been a teacher in the Albuquerque, New Mexico area for the last 21 years, teaching AP and Pre-AP English Language Arts in grades 9-12 for the last 17 years.
 She holds a B.A in Secondary Education with endorsements in English and Social Studies from the University of New Mexico and an MS in Curriculum, Instruction, and Assessment from Walden University.